- Home

 Life after radiation therapy

 For most people, the cancer experience doesn’t end on the last day of radiation therapy.
 Radiation therapy usually does not have an immediate effect, and it could take days, weeks or months to see any change in the cancer.
-The cancer cells may then keep dying for weeks or months after the end of treatment.
+The cancer cells may keep dying for weeks or months after the end of treatment.
 It may be some time before you know whether the radiation therapy has controlled the cancer.

 Learn more about: